C2DH/ranketwo/_assignments/transformation/01-screenshotsIRS.en.md

 For Mac users, the screenshots will automatically appear on your desktop.
 For Windows users, the screenshots will appear in a folder called “Screenshots” in your “Pictures” folder.
-Copy those screenshots in the two fields of your answerform.
+Copy those screenshots in the two fields of your answerform (this will be added to this lesson to download asap).

 |      | Screenshot 1             |        Screenshot 2.       |
 | ---  |--------------------------|----------------------------|